ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-5-mutator-methods.rst

 Mutator Methods
 =================

 Corresponding to each get method, programmers also provide a public **set method** to change the value of a private instance variable in a class.
 These are called **mutator methods**.
 They are **void methods** meaning that they do not return a value, but they do take a **parameter**, the new value for the instance variable.
-Here is a the method header for a set method:
+Here are some examples of how to write a set method for an instance variable:

 .. code-block:: java